 Considering all this, I changed my lifestyle to be more conscious of my daily eating habits and activity level.

 - I became more active.
 I made sure I was moving my body from the time I woke up to the time I went to bed.
 I made small changes to get more steps in.
 Example.
 I would step while brushing my teeth.
 I would park further away from my destination.
 I would make a trip through the store before I purchased my items.
 For example, I would step while brushing my teeth.
 I would park further away from my destination (unless it was dark out).
-I would make a trip through the entire store before I made my purchase.

 - I scheduled my eating between the hours of 10a-6pm.
 Therefore I would fast from 6 pm until 10 am which is 16 hours.
 A form of intermediate fasting called 16/8 split.
 This was certainly a life changer.
 It helped me realize that I was mainly eating because it was being offered to me or someone else was eating.
 I said Goodbye to late night scarfing!
 It also helped me consume fewer calories.
 This allowed me to get more sleep in and my body rested better instead of working to suggest food.